jagonzalez68/dataCleaningProject/CodeBook.md

 # Dataset
 This dataset was built from the "Human Activity Recognition Using Smartphones Dataset"
 from the UCI Machine Learning Repository.
+It was created as the project for the "Getting
-This dataset contains the following data
+and Cleaning Data" course.
+The dataset contains the following data:

-- Data from 30 volunteers with age from 19 to 48 years
+- Data from 30 volunteers (subjects) with age from 19 to 48 years.

-## activity feature for each subject
+## Activity feature for each subject
-- People performed six activities: Walking, Walking_Upstairs, Walking_Downstairs,
+- People performed six activities:
+  1. Walking
+  2. Walking_Upstairs
+  3. Walking_Downstairs
+  4. Sitting
+  5. Standing
+  6. Laying.

-  Sitting, Standing, and Laying.
-This data was collected while wearing a Samsung
+  This data was collected by 30 subjects while wearing a Samsung
   Galaxy S II smartphone on the waist.
 Data was collected by using the accelerometer
   and gyroscope sensors of the smartphone: 3-axial linear acceleration and
   3-axial angular velocity at a constant rate of 50Hz.